Lanke (legend)

 Lanke or Lankeshan (爛柯(山) (Lànkē(shan), Lan-k'o (Shan), (The Mountain of) the Rotten Axe Handle) in English), is a Chinese legend which has been compared to that of Rip Van Winkle, although it predates it by at least 1000 years.

 The exact date of origin of the legend is unknown, but it has literary antecedents from the 5th century AD, and the "rotten axe handle" plot element was certainly present by an early 6th-century version.

-One plot element of the legend features two immortals playing a board game, interpreted in later times as Go, so that Lanke (or Ranka in Japanese) has become a literary name for Go.
+One plot element of the legend features two Xian playing a board game, interpreted in later times as Go, so that Lanke (or Ranka in Japanese) has become a literary name for Go.

 The legend

-The legend is recorded in Ren Fang's Shuyiji (Ren Fang)|Shuyiji or Tales of the Strange, and features a woodcutter, Wang Zhi or Wang Chih (王質 (Wáng Zhì)), and his encounter with the two immortals in the mountains.
+The legend is recorded in Ren Fang's Shuyiji (Ren Fang)|Shuyiji or Tales of the Strange, and features a woodcutter, Wang Zhi or Wang Chih (王質 (Wáng Zhì)), and his encounter with the two Xian in the mountains.
 The story runs as follows:

 Wang Zhi was a hardy young fellow who used to venture deep into the mountains to find suitable wood for his axe.
 One day he went farther than usual and became lost.
 He wandered about for a while and eventually came upon two strange old men who were playing Go, their board resting on a rock between them.
 Wang Zhi was fascinated.
 He put down his axe and began to watch.
 One of the players gave him something like a date to chew on, so that he felt neither hunger nor thirst.
 As he continued to watch he fell into a trance for what seemed like an hour or two.
 When he awoke, however, the two old men were no longer there.
 He found that his axe handle had rotted to dust and he had grown a long beard.
 When he returned to his native village he discovered that his family had disappeared and that no one even remembered his name.